xlynkz/xlynkz.github.io/README.md

-##For Product Developer
-###Konsole
-- say "show elements": title(default),description(default) payments,cart. move to left. (login to save progress)
-- function(text) algolia and Github(index), github contribution to payment.

 ###Fastur
 - Consolidate scripts <script>everything</script> +(fastur.ca/smile.js)
 - Implement prose as default dashboard for Fastur logins.
 - optimize options on product settings

-###WeTakeCare
-- function(text) algolia and Github(index), github contribution to payment.

-## For CEO
 - Idea, Iterate, Invoice. (feedback and pre-orders)
-- SSL On All
-- Each site, its own language.
+- Extract ideas, products and patents, publications from thought leaders and store w algolia API
 - Fill (team) with (upwork)
 - Fill (technology) with (stackshare)

-- Extract ideas, products and technology from thought leaders and store data w algolia API
-- Pull in Patent, discovery data
+###Konsole
+- say "show elements": title(default),description(default) payments,cart. move to left. (login to save progress)
+- function(text) algolia and Github(index), github contribution to payment.

+###WeTakeCare
+- function(text) algolia and Github(index), github contribution to payment.
 - Online Marketing: The distribution of original content on ideation, development, and new business models.
 - Offline: Participation in organized entrepreneur communities.

-## For Researcher
+##For Researcher
 - external environment to internal mind (all of internet to our local store), Vector space: QS = (Sensor1 + … Sx)
 - qualia to certainty, increasing certainty to *0 between Q1 and Q2
 - certainty to knowledge through development of language: language = Q(property) + Q(word(senses))